Naqhid/Math-magicias-website-test/README.md

 ## Show your support

-Give a ⭐️ if you like this project.!
+Give a ⭐️ if you like this project!